Kicking

 Floating on back

-Reasons and Benefits of Learning the Backfloat:
+Reasons and Benefits of Learning the Backfloat

-Water Safety: The backfloat is a critical survival skill.
+The backfloat is a critical survival skill.
 If a child falls into water, floating on their back conserves energy and helps them breathe while waiting for help.

-Confidence Building: Mastering the backfloat helps reduce fear of the water.
+Mastering the backfloat helps reduce fear of the water.
 It teaches trust—in their own body, in breathing, and in the water itself.

-Rest and Recovery: The position allows swimmers to rest without treading water, making it easier to continue swimming when tired.
+The position allows swimmers to rest without treading water, making it easier to continue swimming when tired.

-Body Awareness: It teaches kids to understand buoyancy and balance, forming a foundation for other swimming techniques.
+It teaches kids to understand buoyancy and balance, forming a foundation for other swimming techniques.

 Read More